codevonnie/fourthyearproject/README.md

 Below is how the Mobile Application can be run:

 **ToDo - Insert Apk link Below**
-1. Download the [Apk](https://github.com/codevonnie/fourthyearproject/new/Master-MobileApp?readme=1) onto your Android Device.
+1. Download the [Apk](https://github.com/codevonnie/fourthyearproject/blob/Master-MobileApp/android-debug.apk) onto your Android Device and install.
 (Requires Developer Mode to be Activated)

 Or

-2. Locally
+2. Locally (Please note, npm must be installed to run application)

-* Download the Source code from this branch into a local folder.
+* Download the Source code from this branch into a local folder
-*
-* Magic!
-*
-* Build/Run The App
+* Open folder in a text editor (we recommend using Visual Studio Code)
+* Open the Integrated Terminal or use Bash to run command "npm install" (installs necessary dependencies)
+* CD to www folder of project and type command "ionic serve --lab" to run app in browser

 ## Test Login Credentials

 UserName - addisonjoseph@hotmail.com

-Password - KngqOTlHME85 (Note - Use only once password, and is changed after subsequent Login)
+Password - pass123